Cullenswood

 The historic home of the Legge family, past residents have included Colonel William Vincent Legge, who was born at the property on 2 September 1841 and died there on 25 March 1918.

 The sheep grazing property is currently occupied by Robert Legge, the mayor of Break O'Day Council.

+The property remained in the hands of the Legge family for six generations, until its sale in 2020.

+The name Cullenswood is a reference to Cullenswood House in what is today the Dublin, Ireland suburb of Ranelagh.